 SaaS LMSs are notable for their low learning curve.
-Whether the user registers independently or is registered by the administrator, they can get up and running almost immediately.
+Whether the user registers on their own or is registered by the administrator, they’re able to get up and running almost immediately.
 In addition, the layout and user experience are comparable to cloud-based systems that the user is already familiar with (including social media platforms, online word processors and streaming services).
-System updates are pushed automatically to the user in real-time, and progress reports are automatically pushed to the administrator.
+System updates are pushed automatically to the user in real time, and progress reports are automatically pushed to the administrator.

 With a cloud-based LMS, there’s generally no development work required.
 This means that your learning and development (L&D) and HR professionals can manage the system with streamlined precision while also training other team members (like team leads) to create and edit their own modules.

 The administrator manages all user permissions and can grant access to any user who wants to author or share their own training materials and quizzes.
-And because a cloud-based LMS can be customised with a wide range of third-party integrations and authoring tools, adding infographics, videos, podcast streams, and other interactive materials is possible.
+And because a cloud-based LMS can be customized with a wide range of third-party integrations and authoring tools, it’s possible to add infographics, videos, podcast streams and other interactive materials.

-It’s important to note that while hosted LMSs are more customisable overall (since you have the freedom to build them from the ground up and incorporate your own visual and functional flourishes), SaaS LMSs are more customiszation-friendly since anyone can modify them with no technical expertise.
-And newer cloud LMSs offer so many point-and-click customisation options that it’s easy to match the system to your branding and workflow preferences.
+It’s important to note that, while hosted LMSs are more customizable overall (since you have the freedom to build them from the ground up and incorporate your own visual and functional flourishes), SaaS LMSs are more customization-friendly since anyone can modify them with no technical expertise.
+And newer cloud LMSs offer so many point-and-click customization options that it’s easy to match the system to your branding and workflow preferences.
 And if you do have developers on hand to fine-tune the system, custom CSS options are often available.

 Scalability is essential for any LMS, and cloud technologies make it easy.
 The system has already been built out on your behalf and is hosted on servers capable of accommodating however many employees you take on.
 You can continually expand your library of learning resources and improve upon the resources you already have.

 And because the system is developed, secured and updated by a third-party provider, you don’t have to worry about the infrastructure becoming obsolete.
 Hosted learning systems often become outdated, incompatible with newer operating systems or dependent on obsolete technologies.
-And even if it technically still gets the job done, you usually have to exhaust significant resources bringing it up to date every year or two.
-You don’t have to worry about any of that with a SaaS system.
+And even if it technically still gets the job done, you often have to exhaust significant resources bringing it up to date every year or two.
+With a SaaS system, you don’t have to worry about any of that.

 The preservation of valuable server space

-Because the LMS provider hosts cloud LMS tools, you never have to sacrifice space on your own servers or hard drives.
-You can preserve more space for important data and resources, and your team members can even access the LMS on devices with limited storage space (like Chromebooks).
+Because cloud LMS tools are hosted by the LMS provider, you never have to sacrifice space on your own internal servers or hard drives.
+You can preserve more space for important data and resources, and your team members can even access the LMS on devices with limited storage space (like Chromebooks, for instance).

 There’s a common misconception that hosted LMS tools are more affordable than their cloud-based alternatives.
 But when you weigh the true cost, SaaS systems are generally much more cost-effective.

-Indeed, LMS SaaS tools generally require a monthly or annual subscription fee, while hosted solutions are available at a one-time cost.
+It’s true that LMS SaaS tools generally require a monthly or annual subscription fee while hosted solutions are available at a one-time cost.
 However, you have to look at the long-term maintenance costs.
 With a SaaS solution, you’re not just getting an LMS.
-You’re getting the infrastructure, the hosting, the security, the updates, the bug fixes, the customer support and the ability to create and implement new online training resources on the fly.
+You’re getting the infrastructure, the hosting, the security, the updates, the bug fixes, the customer support and the ability to create and implement new training materials on the fly.

 So while a hosted solution might cost less out of the box, its lifetime cost of ownership is generally much higher.
 You have to build the infrastructure, manage the learning materials and keep the system updated.
-A robust system can require part-time or sometimes even full-time IT resources year-round.
+For a robust system, this can require part-time or sometimes even full-time IT resources year-round.
 That’s why a SaaS system is generally more affordable in the long run: It’s like having an entire IT team working around the clock at a fraction of the price.

 Access on any device

 Mobile learning access is imperative for a modern LMS.
-According to data from the Pew Research Center, 85% of Americans own a smartphone, and the average consumer engages with mobile content more frequently than desktop content.
-Because SaaS LMSs are cloud-hosted, the technology is often accessible on any type of web-enabled device—computers, smartphones, tablets and even point-of-sale systems.
+According to data from the Pew Research Center, 85% of Americans own a smartphone, and the average consumer is engaging with mobile content more frequently than desktop content.
+Because SaaS LMSs are cloud-hosted, the technology is often accessible on any type of web-enabled device—computers, smartphones, tablets and even point of sale systems.